Hinode logo

 As first step we will create a new repository on GitHub using a template.
 The template uses npm to automate several tasks.
 We will then connect our local machine to the remote repository and install the required dependencies.
 Lastly, we will run a local development server to test the newly created site.

-Hinode comes in two flavors: a template and a main theme .
+Hinode comes in two flavors: a Template and a Main Theme .
 We will use the template as starting point for our new site, as it has several predefined settings that support automation.
 The main repository provides a regular theme that is compatible with Hugo’s module system.
 It is better suited if you prefer to manually maintain and publish your Hinode site1.

-.
+Navigate to the Template Repository in your browser and click on the green button Use this template to create a new repository.
+You may need to sign in to GitHub for the button to become available.
+Provide a meaningful name for your repository, such as hinode-demo.
 The repository’s visibility can be either private or public.
 Public repositories can be seen by anyone, such as open-source projects.
 Private repositories are only visible to yourself, or to anyone you have granted access.
-Lastly, click on the green button Create repository from template
+Lastly, click on the green button Create repository from template to create your repository.

-command to download and extract your GitHub repository within the current folder.
-By default, git creates a new subfolder with the name of your repository, e.g. hinode-demo
+We will now connect our local machine to the newly created GitHub repository.
+Navigate to a folder in the terminal of your local machine, such as ~/development2.
+Use the git clone command to download and extract your GitHub repository within the current folder.
+By default, git creates a new subfolder with the name of your repository, e.g. hinode-demo.
+The next command is an example, be sure to replace the {USER} name with your own.

 git clone https://github.com/{USER}/hinode-demo.git